piratar/backup-scripts/README.md

       for `trustedperson@example.com`.
    3. The user must have a public SSH key which is in `~/.ssh/authorized_keys` on the `backupuser@example.com` account.
+   4. The 'mailx' program must be installed for administrators to be notified about success or failure.

 That's all, folks!